mNemlaghi/cloud-embeddings/deploy/README.md

 This project indicates on how to create a state-of-the-art embedding SageMaker Serverless endpoint with CDK from HuggingFace Hub.

+## The big picture

+We are going to create 3 stacks:
+1. A stack with a model endpoint that directly populates
+2. A stack with a linked Api Gateway
+3. A stack with an RDS Instance, backed by PGVECTOR extension.

 ## CDK Aspects

 The `cdk.json` file tells the CDK Toolkit how to execute your app.